 - Traditional Body Weight Pull-Ups: Using your body weight is the most traditional, but often the most challenging, way to complete a pull-up.
 With palms facing away from you, grip a pull-up bar with arms extended.
 Keeping your core tight while engaging your back and lats, bring yourself up until your chin passes above the bar, then lower yourself down into the starting position.
 The trick (and challenge) to any pull-up is to avoid swinging your entire body or using your neck for added momentum.

-- Weighted Pull-Up: When you're ready, let your inner Gabby Douglas shine.
+- Weighted Pull-Up: When you're ready, let your inner gymnast shine.
 Following the movements for a traditional pull-up, add a weighted plate for an extra challenge.
 Using a weight belt or simply holding a weight between your knees, you will be the star of the gym and any workout.